Are you missing one or several teeth?

 A dental bridge can help restore function for patients who are missing one or more teeth.
-After a consultation, Dr. Tu can determine if a dental crown or dental implants secured bridge is right for your smile.
+After a consultation, Dr. Tu can determine if a dental crown or dental implant-secured bridge is right for your smile.

 Traditional vs. Implant-Supported Dental Bridge

 For patients with missing teeth, we often recommend visiting our North Liberty dental office for a consultation.
 During your consultation, Dr. Tu can assess the condition of your teeth, jaw, and gums to determine which tooth replacement option will best suit your needs.

 For Traditional Dental Bridges:

 - First, your dentist will reshape the surrounding teeth to prepare them for the dental crowns.

 - Then, they will take digital impressions of your teeth to help design a dental bridge that fits comfortably and appears naturally in your mouth.

-- Next, we will send your your impressions to a local dental lab.
+- Next, we will send your impressions to a local dental lab.
 An experienced technician will create your custom dental bridge.